Exploring Bugis Market (Bugis Street)

 Bugis Street (Bugis Market)

-Bugis area is historically linked to the Rochor-Kallang River basin trade in the 19th to mid-20th centuries with the indigenous traders of Bugis ethnicity from Sulawesi who settled in the area, hence the name.
+Bugis area is historically linked to the Rochor-Kallang River basin trade in the 19th to mid-20th centuries with the indigenous traders of Bugis ethnicity from South Sulawesi, Indonesia, who settled in the area, hence the name.

 Bugis area was once notorious as a haunt for sailors and transvestites.
 But it is now a youth-centric leisure and shopping area.
 Sadly, for those looking for the iconic flea market, Thieves Market at Sungei Road, near Bugis, it will soon cease operations from July 2017.
 Another memorable place will soon be gone forever.